ESGI-69/challenge-5A-S1/backend/readme.md

 ```

 ## Configure extensions
-Past the result of the previous command in the settings.json file of VSCode:
+Past the result of the previous command in the settings.json file of VSCode for these lines:
 ```
   "php.validate.executablePath": "/opt/homebrew/bin/php",
   "php.debug.executablePath": "/opt/homebrew/bin/php",